gilesbowkett/flexverb/readme.md

 ## Word order and transformation in classical Western languages

-Classical Western languages communicate a word's grammatical purpose not through the word's location in the sentence, but through its form.
+Classical Western languages (and their modern descendants, to a lesser degree) communicate a word's grammatical purpose not through the word's location in the sentence, but through its form.
 If you want to say "farmer," in Latin, you can't, at least, not yet.
 There isn't enough information to determine the shape of the word, because the shape of the word will depend on how you use it.
 So you have to also choose its use case.

 (I hope it's obvious how a language where it is impossible to say a word until you've determined its purpose could be useful for training young